 Germany joins chorus calling for plant-based milk to be served in EU schools

-The German government has approved a new nutrition strategy, called “Good Food for Germany”, which calls for plant-based milk to be included in the massive EU Schools Programme.
+The German government has approved a new nutrition strategy, called “Good Food for Germany”, which calls for plant-based milk to be included in the massive EU Schools Program.
 The scheme currently delivers dairy milk, fruit and vegetables to 20 million children across the 27 Member State bloc but not plant-based milk.

 “This represents a huge boost for the campaign that ProVeg has been running” Jasmijn de Boo, Global CEO of ProVeg International, said.

-“Plant-based milks fortified with calcium are sustainable and healthy options that should be included in the School Programme as European society shifts towards a more plant-based diet.
+“Plant-based milks fortified with calcium are sustainable and healthy options that should be included in the School Program as European society shifts towards a more plant-based diet.
 Offering plant-based milks will help the EU to decarbonise society and, at the same time, allow for greater choice for those who do not want to drink cow’s milk with their school meal,” de Boo said.

 Plant-based milks can be rich in nutrients.
-In particular, soya milk naturally contains the same amount of protein as cow’s milk, with about 3 g per 100 ml.
-Due to the fact that many manufacturers fortify soya milk with calcium and other vitamins, such as B12, B2, D, and A, nutrition experts state that it can be used as a nutritionally adequate alternative to cow’s milk (1).
+In particular, soy milk naturally contains the same amount of protein as cow’s milk, with about 3 g per 100 ml.
+Due to the fact that many manufacturers fortify soy milk with calcium and other vitamins, such as B12, B2, D, and A, nutrition experts state that it can be used as a nutritionally adequate alternative to cow’s milk (1).

 ENDS